GStreamer/gstreamer/markdown/frequently-asked-questions/legal.md

 > Can someone in a country that does not have software patents
 > distribute code covered by US patents under the GPL to people in, for
-> example, Norway ?
-If he/she visits the US, can he/she be arrested ?
+> example, Norway?
+If he/she visits the US, can he/she be arrested?

 Yes, he can.
 No, there are no criminal penalties for patent infringement in the US.

 > Can someone from the US distribute software covered by US patents
-> under the GPL to people in Norway ?
-To people in the US ?
+> under the GPL to people in Norway?
+To people in the US?

 This might infringe some patents, but the GPL would not forbid it absent some actual restriction, such as a court judgement or agreement.